UM-CSED

 Why use case studies?

-Our approach is designed to avoid “othering” socially engaged topics in engineering spaces and to help students recognize that equity and inclusion are integral to excellence in their academic and professional work as engineers.
-Cases explore issues of identity, power, and privilege embedded in engineering processes and provide opportunities to analyze the impacts of solutions on people and the environment.
+Our approach is designed to avoid “othering” socially engaged topics in engineering spaces and to help students recognize that social contexts are integral to excellence in their academic and professional work as engineers.
+Cases explore engineering processes and provide opportunities to analyze the impacts of solutions on people and the environment.

 What current cases exist?

-How are SEED case studies integrated into engineering courses?
+How are SEED case studies integrated into engineering course?

-- FIRST-YEARS IN A INDUSTRIAL OPERATIONS-THEMED INTRODUCTION TO ENGINEERING section explored biases embedded in smart shelf technology, analyzed disparities in the potential impacts of cashless payment systems and targeted advertising, and reflected on how their own lenses informed their understanding of the case.
+• FIRST-YEARS IN A INDUSTRIAL OPERATIONS-THEMED INTRODUCTION TO ENGINEERING section explored the design of new smart shelf technology and analyzed potential impacts of cashless payment systems for key stakeholders.